Plumsail/documents-docs/source/user-guide/processes/edit-test-template.rst

 .. image:: ../../_static/img/user-guide/processes/test-button-template.png
     :alt: Test template button in Online editor

-After you've clicked on *Test template*, the dialog appears.
+After you've clicked on the *Test template*, the dialog appears.
 You need to insert your source data in JSON and click on *Create document*.

-You'll be able to test the template after you `confugured output file settings <./configure-settings.html>`_ as well.
+You'll be able to test the template after you `configured output file settings <./configure-settings.html>`_ as well.

 Save the template
 -----------------